marvel308/mkolman.github.io/_posts/2020-07-07-relativistic_doppler.md

 ---

-Items moving at velocities comparable to the speed of light will look very differently for the split second before they leave Earth forever.
+Items moving at velocities comparable to the speed of light will look very different for the split second before they leave Earth forever.
 Upload any image to see how it would change if it were moving at astronomical speeds and dive into the world of relativism and color.